StudioGridTech/Studio-Darkroom-case-study/architecture.md

 Five constraints the architecture is consistently optimized for:

 1. **Performance-first** — caching, paginated queries, screen-scoped asset loading.
-The admin UI must stay responsive on libraries with 50,000+ attachments.
+The admin UI is built to stay responsive at the scale the plugin has been validated against (currently libraries in the low thousands of attachments) and to keep that responsiveness as testing pushes the bar higher.
 2. **Backward compatibility** — legacy code continues to work; migration is gradual, never big-bang.
 3. **Modularity** — features are isolated with clear boundaries.
 Disabled modules don't load.
 4. **UI isolation** — all CSS scoped under plugin-specific classes; all JS scoped to plugin pages.
 The plugin doesn't bleed styles or behavior into post admin or the block editor.